 Risk Class / Risk Perception: Medium

 Var Interval: 5-9

 Comparable to: Small / Mid Caps, Emerging Markets

 Risk Class / Risk Perception: Very high

 Comparable to: Options, Futures

 The SSPA categorization model consists of three hierarchy levels.
-On the top level the model distinguishes investment products from leverage products.
-These two main categories are made up of five product categories on the second level, ranging from the low-risk capital protection products to the higher risk leverage products with knock-out.
+On the top level the model distinguished investment products from leverage products.
+These two main categories are made up of five product categories on the second level, ranging from low-risk capital protection products to higher-risk leverage products with knock-out.

 Categorization model: Investment Products

 Participation: Bonus Certificate (1320)

 - Underlying moving sideways or rising